-The picture on the left gives a view of the drawer fronts after sanding.
+The picture above gives a view of the drawer fronts after sanding.
 The rest of the varnished bedside cabinet waits its turn.

 The change in appearance is striking.
 From looking relatively mundane this little bedside table (on the right) is now fit for purpose once again, ready for its re-decorated new home.

 We can work on similar pieces, bedside tables with open lockers, with hinged doors or a combination of drawers, open lockers and doors.
 The results will be stunning.
 Shabby chic success.

 When you have a furniture project that’s crying out for a bit of shabby chic success, then please don’t hesitate to get in touch to discuss.

 Your Choice Of Shabby Chic Wax.
 Dark Or Neutral?